Below is a list of common reasons given during Penalty Charge Notice appeals.

-Fiction - Single yellow lines operate for the hours shown on signs by the line, or for the hours of the Community Parking Zone (CPZ) which they are in.
+Fiction - Single yellow lines operate for the hours shown on signs by the line, or for the hours of the Controlled Parking Zone (CPZ) which they are in.
 This means they can operate on Saturdays, Sundays and Bank Holidays.

 Fiction - No it is not always wrong.
 Yellow lines within a CPZ do not require time plates showing the hours of restriction if their hours of restriction are the same as the CPZs hours.
 Also since January 2003, double yellow lines which are restricted 24 hours a day, every day of the year do not legally require any time plate saying this.

 In all other cases a yellow line should be accompanied with its time of restriction, if this is not the case please email email@example.com.

 Fiction - Not always.
 Written correspondence received during the discount period will hold the discount if a full investigation is required.
 Requests for the stills from a CCTV recorded contravention may not hold the case.
 You should take note of any acknowledgement you get from the Council as this will tell you what will happen with your case.

 Fiction - Wrong.
 You are not allowed any time at all unless the reason you have stopped is a permitted reason.
 For example you cannot simply stop on a yellow line to 'pop' into a shop, withdraw cash or similar, you should find a legal parking place for this.
 Civil Enforcement Officers will observe a vehicle to determine if the vehicle has stopped for a permitted reason, but as soon as it is obvious this is not the case a Penalty Charge Notice may be issued.